 When you are ready, the physical therapist will discuss what she found through her assessment as well as how physical therapy may or may not help you.
 You will discuss your goals for physical therapy and the therapist will give you information on typical interventions used, length of sessions, as well as answer any questions you have.
 The Physical Therapist may then give you “homework” for your first visit that will be tailored to your assessment findings, chief complaint, and learning style.

 The most important thing to understand is that you run the evaluation.
 You have the choice to proceed or terminate at any time.
 The Physical Therapist can get a lot of information from an external exam and she does not have to do an internal exam if you choose to not undergo this part of the evaluation on the first day.
 Remember the physical therapist does this for a living—seeing men, women, and children with pelvic-health related complaints daily.
 It is her goal to provide you with a safe and comfortable environment to seek treatment for these sensitive issues.
 You are always free to ask your therapist if you have any questions before, during, or after your Pelvic Physical Therapy examination.

 Experiencing Chronic Prostatitis?
 Check out the blog post that specifically discusses this type of Male Chronic Pelvic Pain!

 Amanda and COM-Physical Therapy are in network with most major insurance companies

 Can Pelvic Physical Therapy treat my symptoms?

 Pelvic Physical Therapy can treat a variety of conditions and complaints.
-Check out Common Pelvic PT Conditions for specific diagnoses commonly treated with Pelvic PT!
+Check out Common Pelvic PT Conditions (or see below) for specific diagnoses commonly treated with Pelvic PT!
 Read below to find out what the first Pelvic PT visit will be like!